UedaTakeyuki/erapse/README.md

 eraps main.DoSomething: 1896985 μs
 ```

-## Why is "erapse" spelt R?
+## By the way, why is "erapse" spelt R?
 Why not L of "elapse"?
 Due to my mother language being Japanese which doesn't have a difference in pronunciation between **R** and **L**, I carelessly misspelt. ^^; By the time I noticed the mistake, I had already used it a lot, so it was hard to correct the spelling now, so I thought it was okay and left it as is.
 I'm sure there are many other typos and grammatical errors in the document I wrote, so please feel free to point them out.
 Thx!

 ## for other language